-Medieval Knights and Castles were closely related to each other during the medieval times.
+Medieval Knights and Castles were closely tied to each other during medieval times.

 Medieval Knights had clearly defined roles to play during times of war and peace.

 Both the concepts of medieval knights and castles were not well-formed during the early medieval times.
 It was during the high and late medieval times that medieval knights and castles emerged throughout Europe and started to become more of a feature in medieval life.

 This was particularly true after the Norman Conquest of England in 1066 in which feudalism was introduced to England and the concept of knights and castles became more dominant in everyday life because of this new system of Norman rule.

 There were various important roles that medieval knights were expected to perform in the castle.
 Most importantly, medieval knights were expected to serve their lord and fight for him as stipulated in the Knights Code of Chivalry.

 Medieval knights and castles also have an important relationship in that various orders of the medieval knights made their own castles during the late medieval times.

 One of the best examples of such castles is Malbork Castle in Germany built by the Teutonic Knights.